 In addition to the projected capital expenditures, FEI has a DSM Expenditures Plan which delivers a portfolio of energy efficiency and conservation measures and activities.
-In March 2023, the BCUC issued its decision and accepted FEI's DSM Expenditures Plan to incur approximately \$141 million of expenditures in 2023 and include such expenditures as rate base additions.
+In July 2023, FEI filed a DSM Expenditures Plan to incur approximately \$627 million of expenditures for the periods 2024 through 2027 and include such expenditures in as rate base additions, which was approved by the BCUC in February 2024.